oneconvergence/dkube-examples/mnist/README.md

 ## Launch Notebook
 - Create Jupyterlab IDE with pytorch framework.
-- Select the Code mnist.
+- Select the Code pytorch-examples.
 - Repos->Inputs->Datasets: select mnist and enter mountpath as /mnist.
-- Run workspace/dkube-examples/mnist/train.ipynb
+- Run workspace/pytorch-examples/mnist/train.ipynb
 - You can experient in the notebook and develop your code.
 Once you are ready for a formal run, export your code into python script(s)

 ## Run training job
  - Runs->+Training Run.
- - Code: dkube-examples
+ - Code: pytorch-examples
  - Framework: pytorch
  - Version: 1.6
  - Start-up script: python mnist/train.py